wwwaldo/monte-carlo/report.md

 2. Repeat step 1 until the particle moves outside $D$ at the terminal time $T$, at which point we add the value of $g(x(T))$ to the total.

-3. Simulate $N$ more particles, and keep track of the total in each simulation.
+3. Simulate $K$ more particles, and keep track of the total in each simulation.

 4. Take the mean of the simulation totals.
-As $N \rightarrow \infty$, this value approaches the value of the solution $u(x)$.
+As $K \rightarrow \infty$, this value approaches the value of the solution $u(x)$.

 ### The Finite Difference Modification